20 Oct Vibration Dissipation Using Carbide Base Footers

 Test Loudspeaker

 To perform vibration tests, we first constructed a test loudspeaker enclosure.
-We created our own enclosure to minimize the unknown variables which could influence the measurements.
 The enclosure was machined out of High Density Polyethylene (HDPE) sheets with 25 mm (1 in) thick panels used on the exterior and 50 mm (2 in) thick panels utilized for the internal bracing.
 Two Accuton AS250-6-552 250 mm (10 in) woofers were mounted on opposing sides of the enclosure.
 The enclosure was sealed with an internal volume of 129 liters yielding a Qtc of approximately 0.64.
 No stuffing was present inside the enclosure.
 The total mass of the enclosure with the woofers mounted was 83 kg (183 lbs.).

 In our vibration dissipation experiment, the measurements were taken on exterior panels of the loudspeaker enclosure.
 The first set of measurements were taken on the bottom center of the enclosure.
 The second set of measurements were taken on upper portion of the left side panel at a height 76 cm (30 in) above the bottom of the enclosure.
 Measurements were first taken with the enclosure sitting on steel floor spikes directly contacting a concrete floor.
 The same measurement was then taken again with the enclosure sitting on Carbide Base footers.